Ggenoni/CSS_project/README.md

 # CSS_project
-Computational Social Science research paper and material (Università di Trento, a.a.
+Computational Social Science research paper and materials (Università di Trento, a.a.
 2023/2024)

 To run the notebook Data.ipynb, please download the CSV files from the Data.rar archive.